Vukodlok/Leetcode_Challenges/README.md

 - Remove Duplicates from Sorted Array: Remove all duplicate values from a sorted array.
 - Remove Duplicates from Sorted Array II: Remove duplicates, in excess of 2, in a list of numbers without moving the order of the elements.
 - Remove Element: Remove all occurrences of a value from an array.
+- Remove NthNode From End of List: Remove a node from a linked list.
 - Reverse Bits: Reverse a binary number (the order, not flipping the bits).
 - Reverse Linked List II: Reverse a portion of a linked list.
 - Reverse Nodes in k-Group: Reverse multiple portions of a linked list.